lsoussan/palm_docker/README.md

 PALM is an aggregate of matlab scripts for permutations and sign flipping for the analysis of neuroimaging data.
 This docker contains those files from the source github (https://github.com/andersonwinkler/PALM) as well as the necessary backend provided by Octave as a free substitute for Matlab.

-The user guide can be found at: https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/PALM
+The user guide can be found at: https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/PALM The image on docker hub can be found at: https://hub.docker.com/r/lsoussan/palm/

 # Usage: